 Effective Risk Management

-Positioning of Risk Management in the Fuji Oil Group
+Positioning of risk management in the Fuji Oil Group

-In the event of an emergency, an Emergency Headquarters will be established based on the Risk Management Committee, which promotes risk management activities in ordinary times, so that we can respond to an emergency quickly and appropriately as the Fuji Oil Group.
+In the event of an emergency, an Emergency Headquarters will be established based on the Risk Management Committee, which promotes risk management activities in ordinary times, so that we can respond to the emergency quickly and appropriately as the Fuji Oil Group.

-The Fuji Oil Group's Risk Management
+Fuji Oil Group's risk management

 Risk assessment method